Asomeones222/rainbow-fox/README.md

 To build Rainbow Fox from source:

+1. Make sure you have _Node 18_ or higher and _npm 10_ or higher

-1. Clone the repository
+2. Clone the repository

-2. Navigate to the project directory: `cd rainbow-fox`
+3. Navigate to the project directory: `cd rainbow-fox`

-3. Install dependencies: `npm install`
+4. Install dependencies: `npm install`

-4. Build the project: `npm run build`.
+5. Build the project: `npm run build`.
 This will build the project and run `web-ext build` at the same time.
 Make sure you have the [web-ext](https://github.com/mozilla/web-ext) installed

 ## Contributing